Hurricanes in the Caribbean

-Our pharmacists are working with the Ministry of Health and the Pan-American Health Organization (PAHO) to help restore the pharmaceutical supply chain in Dominica.
-This includes providing critical medicines and medical supplies—known as an International Emergency Health Kit—that we delivered to Dominica to help provide care for up to 10,000 people for three months.
-These medicines and supplies were distributed to Salibya Health Center, Princess Margaret Hospital, and Newtown health facility.
+At the same time, our pharmacists worked with the Ministry of Health and the Pan-American Health Organisation (PAHO) to help restore the pharmaceutical supply chain in Dominica.
+This included providing critical medicines and medical supplies—known as an International Emergency Health Kit—that we delivered to Dominica to help provide care for up to 10,000 people for three months.
+These medicines and supplies were distributed to Salibya Health Centre, Princess Margaret Hospital, and Newtown health facility.

 Antigua, Haiti and Across the Caribbean

-On other Caribbean islands, we are working to help get health systems back up and running.
+On other Caribbean islands, we have focused on getting health systems back up and running.
 In addition to providing daily flights from Dominica in the immediate aftermath of the storms, we also funded charters to the British Virgin Islands and Antigua to facilitate the movement of humanitarian workers and supplies.
-We have also mobilized hygiene kits for hard-hit communities across the Caribbean, including 2,000 kits distributed to displaced Barbudans and Dominicans now in Antigua.
+We have also mobilised hygiene kits for hard-hit communities across the Caribbean, including 2,000 kits distributed to displaced Barbudans and Dominicans now in Antigua.
 We are also partnering with the University of the West Indies to support the mental health and psychosocial needs of storm survivors.

 At the same time, our team in northern Haiti continues to operate mobile medical units that can respond to flare-ups of cholera—a risk that could increase as a result of heavy rainfall.
 The team is looking at ways they can plus up support to help prevent a spike in cholera cases and working to identify additional relief that might be needed.